DegenApeDev/EnderAuth/README.md

 # EnderAuth
-# The best auth in the universe!
+The best auth in the universe! (not proven)
-# Made by the EndKingdom Team!
+Made by the EndKingdom Team!
-# No forking and Pull Request's.
-# We need some help!
+We need some help!